The 20 Most Popular Museums in the World

 American Museum of Natural History

 Founded in 1869, the American Museum of Natural History is located on the Upper West Side of Manhattan in Theodore Roosevelt Park, directly across the street from Central Park.
 The museum explores human cultures, the natural world, and the universe, featuring over 33 million specimens of plants, animals, fossils, minerals, rocks, meteorites, human remains, and human cultural artifacts, of which only a small fraction can be displayed at any given time.
-You can spend the night here—and at these 13 other museums.
+You can spend the night here.

 National Palace Museum